permitio/permit-prisma/README.md

 - A Policy Decision Point (PDP)
   - You can use Permit's hosted cloud PDP
   - Or run a local PDP container (default is `http://localhost:7766`, recommended for ABAC/ReBAC).
 Read more on running a Local Policy Check using the PDP [here](https://docs.permit.io/overview/perform-a-local-policy-check/)
-- Defined your resources, actions, and roles/policies in Permit.io's dashboard or API before using the extension
+- Define your resources, actions, roles and policies in Permit.io's dashboard or via the API before using the extension

 # Usage and Setup